scalar-labs/helm-charts/docs/configure-custom-values-scalardl-ledger.md

 In this case, you must mount the private key file on the ScalarDL Ledger pod.

-For more details on how to mount the private key file, refer to [Mount key/certificate files on the pod in ScalarDL Helm Charts](./mount-files-or-volumes-on-scalar-pods.md#mount-keycertificate-files-on-the-pod-in-scalardl-helm-charts).
+For more details on how to mount the private key file, refer to [Mount key and certificate files on a pod in ScalarDL Helm Charts](./mount-files-or-volumes-on-scalar-pods.md#mount-key-and-certificate-files-on-a-pod-in-scalardl-helm-charts).

 ## Optional configurations